UCLALibrary/research-tips/_handouts/UC_Library_Search_Intro.markdown

     - neha-gupta
     - chris-lopez
     - renee-romero
-description: "These handouts walk you through the most important featutes of the new discovery tool, UC Library, and also address the most frequently asked questions about UC Library Search"
+description: "These handouts walk you through the most important featutes of the new discovery tool, UC Library!"
 # THUMBNAIL
 # Include a thumbnail image of the first page of the handout.
 Thumbnails for handouts go in /assets/handouts/thumbnails/...
 #
-handout-url: /assets/handouts/WIR_UC Library Search FAQ.pdf
 handout-url: /assets/handouts/WIR_UC Library Search Tutorial.pdf
-thumbnail: /assets/tutorials/thumbnails/WIR_UC Library Search Tutorial .png
+thumbnail: /assets/tutorials/thumbnails/WIR_UC Library Search Tutorial.png
 category: Finding and Citing Sources
 tags:
     - scholarly Sources